eugenia1984/english/free_code_camp_english/README.md

 -Tom:    Nice!
 Thanks for the information, Sophie.
 -Sophie: You're welcome.
 Maria is a fantastic leader to have.
 I think you're in good hands.
 ```

+- Dialogue 4: Talking About the Monday Meetings

 ---